CASE STUDY: ENGIE HOME ENERGY

 Subsequent activity for Engie Home Energy included developing a Customer Service Portal (CSP) to allow customers to manage their account, and added additional functionality including MIMO (Move-in, move-out), Renewals, Priority Services Register, Switching incentives, and multi-account customers.

-We also developed an app version of the CSP, and a white-label solution that could be sold to councils as part of Engie's wider 'energy and services' offering.
+I was also involved in developing an app version of the Customer Portal, and a white-label solution that could be sold to councils as part of Engie's wider 'energy and services' offering.

 Engie as a platform